Easy Cuban Bread Recipe with a Bread Machine (Pan Cubano)

 Yield: 12 slices

-Bread Machine Cuban Bread (Pan Cubano)
+Easy Cuban Bread Recipe with a Bread Machine (Pan Cubano)

 This recipe is for a simple, crusty Cuban bread you can mix up in your bread machine and bake in the oven for the freshest bread ever.
 Heads up: For the best flavor, make the preferment the night before.
 Or skip it if you don’t have time.